 Since reusing drums for hazardous waste shipments is a common practice, the DOT provided an alternative set of rules for reusing packages to ship waste materials.

-3. Must be inspected for leaks prior to transport, 24 hrs. after it has been
+- Must be inspected for leaks before transport, 24 hrs. after it has been

 filled and closed